, , ,

 The properties are subject to annual inspections to make sure no further contamination is taking place (no soils disturbed, no construction, etc).

-When GTCC built a driveway on its property in 2014, the Army Corps of Engineers held it to very strict protective standards so as not to stir up the contaminants and further damage Bull Run and the smaller runoff streams.
+When GTCC built a driveway on its property in 2014, the Army Corps of Engineers held it to strict protections to ensure the soil wasn’t stirred up.

 AZAS’ pre-purchase due diligence investigation has confirmed that groundwater contamination above North Carolina’s 2L standards exists on the site.
 The confirmed contamination on the site has impeded the sale or redevelopment of the property.
 The Guilford County Development Office identified at least two other potential purchasers for the site.
 Environmental Contamination was the primary reason that one company chose to pass on the site, and contamination played a role in the decision of the other.